Briny Breezes, Florida

 Briny Breezes is a town in Palm Beach County, Florida, United States.
-The population was 601 at the 2010 census.
+The town is part of the Miami metropolitan area of South Florida.
 Briny Breezes (or "Briny" as it is known locally) is a small coastal community of approximately 488 mobile homes along State Road A1A.
-Briny is a private community consisting mostly of "Snowbirds" from the Northeast, Midwest, and Canada.
+Briny is a private community consisting mostly of "snowbirds" from the Northeastern, the Midwest, and Canada.
 It and Ocean Breeze are the only two mobile home parks in Florida that are incorporated towns.
+The population was 502 at the 2020 US census.

 History

-In the 1920s, the land housed a strawberry farm owned by Michigan lumberman Ward Miller.
+In 1919, the land housed a dairy farm owned by Michigan lumberman Ward Miller, then known as Shore Acres Dairy.
 Around the time of the Great Depression, he allowed tourists, who brought their trailers down from the North, to camp on his land.
 He began advertising the land by placing flyers in Northern newspapers, such as the Chicago Tribune, that touted Briny's "$3 a week rent."
 In 1958, Miller wanted to retire and made an offer to the campers to buy the land: $2,000 per lot and $2,500 for those near the water.
-The campers brought their assets together and the town was incorporated on March 19, 1963, complete with its own mayor and post office.
+The campers brought their assets together and the Town of Briny Breezes was incorporated on March 19, 1963, complete with its own mayor and post office.

-The town's first mayor was Hugh David, who held office until his death in 1997 and was never opposed in an election.
+The town's first mayor was Hugh David.
+He held office until his death in 1997, and was never opposed in an election.
 His successor, Robert Conkey, also died in office only months into his second term in 2000.
 Conkey's second term was notable as he won the election by only five votes.
-The town's current mayor is Roger Bennett.

 In its beginnings, the town was mainly made up of families that came to live during the winter.
 Now, the residents are senior citizens that live there either year round or just in the winter.

-Briny Breezes was used as the setting for the 2005 film In Her Shoes, and many of its residents served as extras in the movie.
+Parts of the 1992 comedy-drama movie Folks!, starring Tom Selleck and Don Ameche, were filmed in Briny Breezes.
+The town was used as the setting for the 2005 film In Her Shoes, and many of its residents served as extras in the movie.